June 18, 2018

 Not all VPN providers offer a Mac version of their client, however.
 So bear this in mind when selecting a service.
 Most of the big-name VPN providers, such as PureVPN or NordVPN, will have a Mac client you can use, but more obscure ones may not.

 It’s sometimes possible to use a third-party client instead.
-For example, if the service you want to use doesn’t offer a Mac client, but supports the OpenVPN protocol, you could connect using the OpenVPN Mac client (available from this OpenVPN link).
+For example, if the service you want to use doesn’t offer a Mac client, but supports the OpenVPN protocol, you could connect using the OpenVPN Mac client.

 How to Set Up a VPN on iPhone, iPad or Android

 Clients for mobile devices are supplied as apps.
 Check that the service you want to sign up to provides an app for the Android or iOS.

 If the service you want to use doesn’t offer its own app for your device, you may still be able to connect using the OpenVPN Connect app – available for both iOS and Android.

 Apps can be downloaded from the relevant app store – Google Play for Android devices and the Apple App Store for iPhones and iPads.
 Open the app, then sign in with your user account.